 - University of Michigan Ann Arbor

 - Rutgers University

 - Fordham University

 - Oregon Health & Science University – Healthcare MBA

 If you have decided that you want to continue working, or you simply don't want to move, for your MBA, you may not have to take an entrance exam such as the GMAT or GRE.
 Since standards are different for every individual program, you will need to research their admission standards prior to applying.

 Since you may or may not need GMAT scores, you will likely be best served by going ahead and preparing for the test.
 Even if it turns out that you won't need to submit GMAT scores for your online MBA, all of your practice will not be for naught.
-Since the GMAT is skills-based and doesn't ask you to master a lot of content, you will be able to apply those skills directly to your school work, and your present job, as well.
+Since the GMAT is skills-based and doesn't ask you to master a lot of content, you will be able to apply what you learn directly to your schoolwork, and your present job, as well.